 'He thinks too much: such men are dangerous'.
-Julius Caesar, I,ii by William Shakespeare
+Julius Caesar, Act I, scene 2 by William Shakespeare

 Who is it for?

 Any student who enjoys thinking!

 In addition to the general entrance requirements, it is preferred that students have GCSE English grade 5 and religious studies or one other written subject at grade 4 or better.